Siege of Trichinopoly (1681): The formation of a confederacy

 After Rustam Khan’s defeat and murder, General Kumaraiya of Mysore felt confident that he could easily capture Trichinopoly, as the city seemed weak and without proper defence.
 He hoped to fulfill his ambitions without facing much resistance.
 However, his plans were soon ruined when Confederacy forces arrived to support Chokkanatha Nayak of Madurai.
 Harji Mahadik from Gingee and Ekoji I of Tanjore, along with the Maravas of Ramnad, formed a strong alliance against the Mysore army.

-The Jesuit letter of 1682 says:Delivered from the domestic enemy, the Nayak found himself surrounded by four large armies, the first was that of Kumara Raya whe besieged him; the second that of the Maravas, who came on the pretrext of defending their sovereign but whose object was to get their share of pillage; the third was that of Arasumalai, general of Sambogi; the fourth that of Ekoji.
+The Jesuit letter of 1682 says:Delivered from the domestic enemy, the Nayak found himself surrounded by four large armies, the first was that of Kumara Raya when besieged him; the second that of the Maravas, who came on the pretext of defending their sovereign but whose object was to get their share of pillage; the third was that of Arasumalai, general of Sambogi; the fourth that of Ekoji.
 The two latter pretended to help the Nayak who had called them; tut their real motive vas to repulse the army of Mysore "whose proximity they feared".

 Harji Mahadik had clear reasons to support Chokkanatha Nayak against Mysore.
 Soon after becoming Governor of Gingee in March 1681, he, along with Dadaji and Jaitaji, began seizing lands that belonged to Mysore and Madurai.
 Before the siege of Trichinopoly, Harji and his companions had attacked the fort of Dharmapuri in Salem district and held it under siege for eight months.
 But when the Mysore army arrived quickly, they defeated the Marathas with force, causing them to flee in fear and take shelter at Samyaminipattanam in southern Dharmapuri.
 From that time, Harji developed a lasting hostility towards Mysore.
 Wherever Mysore clashed with its neighbors, Harji would step in, always taking the chance to strike at Mysore by supporting its enemies with full loyalty.

 As soon as Chokkanatha Nayak asked Harji Mahadik for help against Mysore, Harji quickly answered the call and marched with his army to Trichinopoly.
 Not long after, Ekoji I also came forward in the same spirit, bringing his forces to join the cause.
 In this way, the Maratha leaders set aside their differences and stood together with Chokkanatha.
 Before the walls of Trichinopoly.